Home

 **Before you begin to play the exercises, you might want to set your metronome at 60 and practice clapping each rhythm--2 notes per beat, 3 notes per beat, and 4 notes per beat.

 If you don't have a metronome, you need to get one as soon as possible.
-Here is a relatively inexpensive one that will help you with your practicing:

 **If 60 seems very slow for the eighth notes, leave it there until you try the other two rhythms.
 The 16th notes might be faster than you think.
 If 16th notes are easy, go ahead and increase the speed a little at a time.